axolotlite/Assignment_3-collab/README.md

 * Write a short comment explaining what you've done
 * Do not remove the TODO, instead change its content to explain what should be done next
 * Leave work for other people to do.
 (Don't finish the whole assignment then commit it all at once)

+# This assignment is complete.
+I'd like to thank everyone who participated in this assignment.